Linda-wilson/QA-coding-challenge/README.md

 Navigate to the Project Directory: <i> cd path/to/your/project </i>

 ##### Step3
+(make sure you are on the master branch and not main)
  a) Open the Cypress Test Runner with the following command :<i> npx cypress open</i><br>
      This will open the Cypress Test Runner interface<br>
  b) Click on E2E testing<br>